Tag: ironmonger

 During Robert’s teen years, the family lived on a farm at Iveston, about nine miles northwest of Durham city.
 After his mother’s death in 1804, they moved into a house in Swalwell.
 Land tax records from 1810 show that Robert, now age 21, owned this property and that he was an iron manufacturer.

 Iron ore, coal and limestone – the main ingredients of iron – were abundant in the region, and there were rivers for transportation and power.
 Iron had been produced in County Durham since the Iron Age, and Crowley Iron Works operated in the Swalwell area in the 1700s.
-Robert probably apprenticed as an ironmonger.
+Robert may have apprenticed as an ironmonger.

 Perhaps Robert remained in London for a while after that.
 His brother lived near the docks along the Thames River and some years later established an anchor-manufacturing business there.